 Hotels are a different story, though.
 There are a lot of great points hotels, though the reality is that many boutique and high end brands don’t belong to any of the major hotel groups with loyalty programs.
 That means there’s no way to redeem points for stays there, short of earning cash back through credit cards and then redeeming that toward a stay.

 In this post I thought it would be fun to take an updated look at some of the points hotels that are on my list to stay it in the near future.
-I last published a list like this a bit over two years ago, so first I want to recap some of the top points hotels I’ve stayed at since then, and then I’ll share my updated list.
+First I want to recap some of the top points hotels I’ve stayed at in recent years, and then I’ll share my updated list.

 The best points hotels I’ve stayed at recently

-Over the past couple of years, I’d say the following are my favorite points hotels that I’ve stayed at:
+Over the past cfew years, I’d say the following are my favorite points hotels that I’ve stayed at:

 I’m pretty pleased I managed to check all of these out, as they were on my previous list.